Brown Rice Burgers

 Honestly, I try a lot of different veggies burgers and I rarely post them because I find them to be kind of blah.

 To date, my best veggie burger attempt, in my opinion, was the beet burgers I made over a year ago.

-I still like those burgers, but I think this brown rice burger might surpass it as my favorite for one simple reason: it’s a lot easier to make!
+I still like those burgers, but I think these Brown Rice Burgers might surpass it as my favorite for one simple reason: it’s a lot easier to make!
 You can use leftover rice and have a very delicious burger in no time.

-I’m not kidding at all when I say that I would take one of these instead of probably 95% of beef burgers in the world.
+I’m not kidding at all when I say that I would take one of these Brown Rice Burgers instead of probably 95% of beef burgers in the world.